shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 - Copy the codes from model.py and paste it into the first block
 - Copy the codes from the main.py and paste it into the second block
 - Important: Please use "#" to ignore the line "from model.py import *"
+- Change the paths of images to the paths on your local computer
 - Run the file

 ## Information about ISIC: